-Flowers are wonderful to look at, mostly symmetric with soft flowing edges, bright colors and varied sizes and shapes.
+Flowers are wonderful to look at, mostly symmetrical with soft flowing edges, bright colors, and varied sizes and shapes.
 The great thing about photography and flowers are they go hand in hand.
-Truth is you really do not need specialized equipment to capture beautiful flower photos.
-I encourage you for when you are out on your next outing - take 5 minutes to take a couple flower photos.
-Once you do, it is habit forming and every time you go out you will begin to see more and more flowers.
+The truth is you really do not need specialized equipment to capture beautiful flower photos.
+I encourage you for when you are out on your next outing - take 5 minutes to take a couple of flower photos.
+Once you do, it is habit-forming and every time you go out you will begin to see more and more flowers.

 Finding Flowers: Sounds simple right?
-A good starting point is just get out to your local park and take a stroll.
-In North America, You can find wild flowers starting in late March all the way through the first frost.
-I have my favorite areas, these are normally found in areas that has open fields and trails with plenty of sunlight coming down to the ground.
+A good starting point is just to get out to your local park and take a stroll.
+In North America, You can find wildflowers starting in late March all the way through the first frost.
+I have my favorite areas, these are normally found in areas that have open fields and trails with plenty of sunlight coming down to the ground.
 Flowers can be found almost anywhere, in darker areas, along marshes, close to flowing water, or growing in fields in vast numbers.
-If your just staring out in a new area or just now becoming interested in flower photography your fist season will be a learning experience.
-I have covered my area for a couple years by walking, hiking, and driving many miles each month.
+If you are just starting out in a new area or just now becoming interested in flower photography your first season will be a learning experience.
+I have covered my area for a couple of years by walking, hiking, and driving many miles each month.
 So now I have a "flower map" in my head depending on the time of year.
-Do a google search for wild flowers for your location, this will give you an idea what you may run across, or if you like a challenge try to photograph each species.
+Do a google search for wildflowers for your location, this will give you an idea of what you may run across, or if you like a challenge try to photograph each species.
 This lady slipper is a rare find especially in the wild and I was lucky to find a small grouping on this wonderful morning day.

 The Gear: As stated and promised you do not need specialized gear.
 You can take your current camera and kit lens and enjoy fine flower photography.
 The point here is get out and enjoy life.
 After your first year, if you are like me you may find a need to add a macro and flash to your bag for optimal results.
-Otherwise plan your outings that favor the early to mid morning light, take a lunch break and then got out in the afternoon for some softer lighting with a possible sunset as an added benefit.
-My favorite flower lens is a Nikkor 60mm on a FX body and sometimes on a DX body depending on my mood.
+Otherwise, plan your outings that favor the early to mid-morning light, take a lunch break, and then got out in the afternoon for some softer lighting with a possible sunset as an added benefit.
+My favorite flower lens is a Nikkor 60mm on an FX body and sometimes on a DX body depending on my mood.
 The great thing about the 60mm is it has close focusing for fine details or I can pull back a bit and capture the entire flower.
 The other cheap item to pack along is a small fold-able reflector.
-Even when I am outfitted for birds I sometime find a great flower and shoot away, nothing wrong with a good opportunity.
+Even when I am outfitted for birds I sometimes find a great flower and shoot away, nothing wrong with a good opportunity.